-- Speed reliability: Customers consistently receive broadband speeds in all service areas.
+- Reliable, consistent broadband speeds in all service areas

-- Two-year contract: You'll need to commit to the service or face early termination fees if you cancel.
+- Two-year contract, with early termination fees if you cancel

-- "Unlimited" data is a bit misleading: While you won't incur extra fees or experience a service shutoff, HughesNet will impose severe speed reductions once you hit your data plan's threshold.
+- "Unlimited" data is misleading -- HughesNet will impose severe speed reductions once you hit your data plan's threshold

 HughesNet keeps things pretty simple.
-No matter what plan you choose, you're going to get broadband download speeds of 25Mbps and upload speeds of 3Mbps.
-Promotional rates may also be available based on geographical areas.
-Equipment can be leased for $15 per month with a $99 lease setup fee or bought upfront for $450 (which includes installation).
+No matter which plan you choose, you will get download speeds of 25Mbps and upload speeds of 3Mbps.
+Promotional rates may also be available based on where you live.
+New customers can save up to $50 monthly for the first six months of a two-year contract.
+Equipment can be leased for $15 per month with a $99 lease setup fee, or you can buy it upfront for $450 (including installation).

-What varies from plan to plan is your monthly data allowance -- the more you pay each month, the more data you get each month.
-Here's the current breakdown, as of May 2021.
+What varies from plan to plan is your monthly data allowance.
+The more you pay each month, the more data you get each month.
+Here's the current breakdown:

 HughesNet satellite internet plans

-All HughesNet Gen5 plans offer the same max download speeds to all customers in all service areas.
-That consistency of service and speed reliability is a huge plus and differs from most other providers, whose speeds might vary from location to location.
-In fact, the 2018 Federal Communications Commission report on broadband highlighted that HughesNet did the best among participating providers when it came to actual versus advertised speeds, with median speeds that were 150% or higher than the advertised speed.
+No matter the data allowance, all HughesNet Gen5 plans offer all customers the same max download speeds.
+That consistency of service and speed reliability is a huge plus, and it sets HughesNet apart from providers whose speeds might vary from location to location.
+In fact, the 2018 Federal Communications Commission report on broadband highlighted that HughesNet did the best among participating providers regarding actual versus advertised speeds, with median speeds that were 150% or higher than the advertised speed.

 While HughesNet touts its "unlimited data," that's a bit of a misnomer.
-Yes, there are no hard data limits, which means you won't be cut off or charged more if you go over your monthly data allowance.
+Yes, there are no hard data limits, so you won't be cut off or charged more if you go over your monthly data allowance.
 That's a huge relief as you try to plot out your monthly budget.

-However, you can expect serious slowdowns once you hit that monthly data cap.
-Specifically, HughesNet will cut your download speeds from 25Mbps down to 1-3Mbps for the remainder of the month.
+However, you can expect severe slowdowns once you hit that monthly data cap.
+HughesNet will cut your download speeds from 25Mbps down to 1Mbps to 3Mbps for the remainder of the month.
 Keep that in mind as you consider which data plan to select.

-For example, one might be tempted to go with the cheapest plan, which HughesNet recommends as "perfect for the single user or couple who is passionate about fast internet."
-But that plan comes with 10GB of data, which can be quite limiting.
+For example, you might be tempted to go with the cheapest plan, which HughesNet recommends as "perfect for the single user or couple who is passionate about fast internet."
+But that plan comes with 15GB of data, which can be pretty limiting.
 How limiting?
-When it comes to data usage, Netflix says that it takes approximately 1GB to stream an hour-long show in standard definition and 3GB to stream an hour in high definition.
-Even at Netflix's lowest data setting -- 0.3GB per hour -- it wouldn't be much of a challenge to blow through that 10GB cap over the course of a week or two.
+Netflix estimates it takes approximately 1GB to stream an hourlong show in standard definition and 3GB to stream an hour in high definition.
+Even at Netflix's lowest data setting -- 0.3GB per hour -- it wouldn't be much of a challenge to blow through that 15GB cap in a week or two.

-This is where the HughesNet Bonus Zone comes into play.
-During the off-peak hours of 2-8 a.m., customers receive an additional 50GB per month of data.
-Depending on the plan you choose, this could be more than double your data allotment and might help you bridge the gap between your typical usage and your plan ceiling.
-While not exactly the most convenient time of day, with a little planning, you could schedule a movie download or other activity to take advantage of the extra data.
+This is where the HughesNet Bonus Zone, available as part of all plans, comes into play.
+During the off-peak hours of 2 a.m. to 8 a.m., customers receive an additional 50GB of data per month.
+Depending on your chosen plan, this could more than double your data allotment, and it might help you bridge the gap between your typical usage and your plan's ceiling.
+Granted, it's not the most convenient time, but with some planning, you could schedule a movie download or some other activity to take advantage of the extra data.

-HughesNet's satellite internet service is fairly straightforward, but you'll want to understand everything that'll show up on your bill before signing up.
+HughesNet's satellite internet service is relatively straightforward, but you'll want to understand everything that'll show up on your bill before signing up.
 Here's a quick rundown.

 One-time installation fee